lisaong/mldds-courseware/04_SpeechTimeSeries/reveal.js/timeSeries.md

 --

 * Differentiation degree $d$ in $ARIMA\(p,q,d\)$
-* Generalized form of other time series models
+* Can represent other series

 | Series | Model |
 |--|--|